General Info – summary

 SA Tree No. 72.

-Common names: (Afr) Amandelhout, Bitteramandel, Bitteramandelboom, Bitteramandelhout, Doboontjie, Doboontjieboom, Ghoboom, Ghoboontjieboom, Ghoeboontjie, Ghoekoffieboontjie, Hotnotsamandel, Hotnotsamandelboom, Wilde-amandel, Wilde-amandelboom, Wildebitteramandelboom, Wildekastaaing, Wildekastaaingboom.
-(Eng) African Almond, Bitter Almond, Cape Almond, Hottentots Almond, Wild Almond, Wild Chestnut.
-True Almonds are in the family Rosaceae.
+Common names: (Afr) Amandelhout, Bitteramandel, Bitteramandelboom, Bitteramandelhout, Doboontjie, Doboontjieboom, Ghoboom, Ghoboontjieboom, Ghoeboontjie (original Khoi name), Ghoekoffieboontjie, Hotnotsamandel, Hotnotsamandelboom, Wilde-amandel, Wilde-amandelboom, Wildebitteramandelboom, Wildekastaaing, Wildekastaaingboom.
+(Eng) African Almond, Bitter Almond, Cape Almond, Hottentots Almond, Hottentotsamandel, Wild Almond, Wild Chestnut.
+N.B.
+The True Almonds are in the family Rosaceae.

-Name derivation: Brabejum – Greek for septa.
+Name derivation: Brabejum – Greek for septa (a partition that separates two or more chambers, called locules).
 This may refer to the prize at the games held in Delphi.
-It may also refer to the inflorescence that is a raceme. stellatifolium star-shaped – referring to the whorled, thin, long leaves which, collectively, have a star like appearance. stellatifolium is the only species in this genus.
-This plant is endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in South Wstern South Africa and is closely related to the exotic Macadamia.
-Brabejum stellatifolium is the only indigenous species of this genus in Africa.
+It may also refer to the inflorescence that is a raceme. stellatifolium star-shaped – referring to the whorled, thin, long leaves which, collectively, have a star like appearance. stellatifolium is the only indigenous species in this genus.
+This plant is endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in South Western South Africa and is closely related to the exotic Macadamia.

 Conservation: National Status: L C (Least Concern.
 Assessed: 2019 (A.G.
 Rebelo, H. Mtshali and L. von Staden).
 Population trend is stable.